Facebook: Apple privacy changes will muck up online ads

 Apple says the latest version of its mobile operating system, iOS 14, is designed to protect people's privacy.
 It will require apps to ask users for permission to collect and share data using a unique code that identifies their iPhones and iPads.
 The update is due later this fall.

 Facebook said that because of this change, it will no longer collect the identifier for advertisers on its own apps for iOS 14 devices.
-It is also asking businesses to create a new ad account that is dedicated solely to running ads for apps for iOS 14 users in order to comply with Apple's new rules.
+It is also asking businesses to create new ad accounts dedicated solely to running ads for apps for iOS 14 users in order to comply with Apple's new rules.

+Facebook's stock jumped more than 5% on the news.
+Wedbush analyst Michael Pachter said the market sees Apple's new rule as likely to shift demand toward Facebook’s own targeting system.

+“Advertisers are more likely to go with what they know works, which is Facebook targeting,” he said.

 In Facebook's second-quarter earnings call last month, finance chief Dave Wehner said the company is “still trying to understand what these changes will look like and how they will impact us and the rest of the industry.
 But the very least, it’s going to make it harder for app developers and others to grow using ads on Facebook and elsewhere."

-He also called targeted ads “are a lifeline for small businesses, especially in a time of COVID."
+He also called targeted ads “a lifeline for small businesses, especially in a time of COVID."

 Apple, on the other hand, said it is intent on giving people more choice over how they want to be tracked by companies on the internet — and the ability to say no if they don't.